First Corinthians 14:23

 14 Paul is continuing with the theme concerning the difference between speaking

-in an unknown language and speaking forth the Word of God.
-Hopefully, one of the
+in an unknown language and speaking forth the Word of God in one’s own language.

-things that will happen with a congregation of believers is that sometimes
+Hopefully, one of the things that will happen with a congregation of believers

-practicing speaking in tongues without anyone to
+Christians practicing speaking in tongues without anyone to interpret.
+What

-would the speaking in tongues have on the visitor?
-Paul said that the effect
+would the visitor think.
+What effect would the speaking in tongues have on the

-would be that the visitor would think that the Christians were mad or crazy.
-Of
+visitor?
+Paul said that the effect would be that the visitor would think that

-course, it’s not the will of God to have such an effect on unbelievers; and
+the Christians were mad or crazy.
+Of course, it is not the will of God to have

-Christians who want to be a testimony to the lost people of the world do not
+such an effect on unbelievers; and Christians who want to be a testimony to the

-want to have such an effect either.
+lost people of the world do not want to have such an effect either.

 But instead of speaking in an unknown